jaeungkim/Jaeung-Kim-ecc-dssb-IS21-code-challenge-req101408/README.md

 cd Jaeung-Kim-ecc-dssb-IS21-code-challenge-req101408
 ```

-### Front-End (React)
+### Project

 1. Open Terminal and install dependencies.
+This will install both frontend and backend dependencies

 ```bash
 npm run init
 ```

-2. Run the application
+2. Run the application.
+This will run `docker compose up -d`.
+`
 ```bash
 npm run up
 ```

 Now, you should be able to see the front end application at http://localhost:3030/
+And, you can also see the back end swagger documentation at http://localhost:3000/api/api-docs

 ### Docker